United Russia: 2007 State Duma elections

 As the economy continued to improve, Putin moved to rein in the unpopular oligarchs, Putin's approval ratings stayed high and he won the 2004 presidential election with over 71% of the votes.
 The 2007 Duma elections saw United Russia gain 64.3% of the votes.
 The Communist Party became a distant second with 11.57% of the votes.
 Putin was the only name on United Russia's national list.
 United Russia also introduced tougher party, candidate and voter registration requirements and increased the election threshold from 5% to 7% for the 2007 elections.

 During the December 2007 election, the party was accused by voters and election monitoring group Golos of numerous election law violations banned in the Russian Constitution.
 The legislative agenda shifted somewhat after the 2007 elections.
 Anti-terrorism legislation, large increases in social spending and the creation of new state corporations became the dominant issues while less energy was devoted to economic reform.

-2008–2012
+2008–2010

 For the 2008 presidential election, United Russia nominated Dmitry Medvedev to succeed Putin.
 Medvedev received Putin's blessing and scored a clear victory, receiving 71% of the votes.
 As President, Medvedev nominated Putin as his Prime Minister.
-On 15 April of the same year, Putin accepted a nomination to become the party's leader, but declared that this did not mean he would become a member.
+On 15 April 2008, Putin accepted a nomination to become the party's leader, but declared that this did not mean he would become a member.
 Medvedev also refused to become a member.
+On 7 May 2008, Boris Gryzlov was replaced as party leader by Putin.
+The Agrarian Party supported the candidacy of Dmitry Medvedev in the 2008 presidential election and it merged into United Russia.

 During regional elections of 11 October 2009, United Russia won a majority of seats in almost every Russian municipality.
 Opposition candidates stated they were hindered from campaigning for the elections and some were denied places on the ballot.
 There were allegations of widespread ballot stuffing and voter intimidation as well as statistical analysis results supporting these accusations.
 Support for United Russia was 53% in a poll held in October 2009.
-In 2010–2011 and following the economic crisis, support for United Russia was variable, but declined overall.
-The share of the population voting for the party reached its lowest point in January 2011 (35%) before recovering to 41% in March 2011.

-The Agrarian Party supported the candidacy of Dmitry Medvedev in the 2008 presidential election and it merged into United Russia.
+On 28 September 2010, the dismissed mayor of Moscow, Yury Luzhkov, left the post of co-chairman of the Supreme Council of United Russia and left the party.